Silletera Farms and Its History

 Los Girasoles Silletera Farm

-It is located in the village of Barro Blanco, in the El Rosario sector with several orchards and gardens filled all year round with flowers and vegetables that favor the sighting of native birds and birds of passage, as well as floral and arboreal species; it also has a silletero corner with historical objects characteristic of the silletera manifestation, preserved by its host Joaquín Emilio Zapata Amariles.
+It is located in the village of Barro Blanco, in the El Rosario sector with several orchards and gardens filled all year round with flowers and vegetables that favor the sighting of native birds and migratory birds,as well as floral and arboreal species; it also has a silletero corner with historical objects characteristic of the silletera tradition, preserved by its host Joaquín Emilio Zapata Amariles.

 Los Girasoles Silletera Farm - Photo by Corporación de Silleteros Santa Elena